-Staff Finding: The applicant is required to follow state statues: Indian Graves and Protected Objects (ORS 97.740-97.760) and Archaeological Objects and Sites (ORS 358.905-358.961) - that protect archeological resources on public and private land.
+Staff Finding: Complies as Proposed.
+The applicant is required to follow state statues: Indian Graves and Protected Objects (ORS 97.740-97.760) and Archaeological Objects and Sites (ORS 358.905-358.961) - that protect archeological resources on public and private land.